julia-jung/coding-tests/interview-questions/README.md

 > Will you be able to solve the company's problem?

 - But it's not necessarily about the solution to a problem
-- It's about the thought process and knowing the tradeoffs between data structures and alrogithms, space and time complexity
+- It's about **the thought process** and knowing the tradeoffs between data structures and alrogithms, space and time complexity

 ### What are companys looking for

-1. Analytic Skills\
+1. **Analytic Skills**\
-   How can you think through problems and analyze things?
+   : How can you think through problems and analyze things?
-2. Coding Skills\
+2. **Coding Skills**\
-   Do you code well, by writing clean, simple, organized, readable code?
+   : Do you code well, by writing clean, simple, organized, readable code?
-3. Technical Skills\
+3. **Technical Skills**\
-   Do you know the fundamentals of the job you're applying for?\
-   or Do you just memorize the solutions?
+   : Do you know the fundamentals of the job you're applying for? or Do you just memorize the solutions?
-4. Communication Skills\
+4. **Communication Skills**\
-   Does your personality match the companies’ culture?\
-   Can you communicate with others in a team
+   :Does your personality match the companies’ culture?
+Can you communicate with others in a team?

 ### [Technical Interview Mindmap](https://coggle.it/diagram/W5E5tqYlrXvFJPsq/t/master-the-interview-click-here-for-course-link/c25f98c73a03f5b1107cd0e2f4bce29c9d78e31655e55cb0b785d56f0036c9d1)

-## How to solve Coding Problems
+## How to Solve Coding Problems

+### Coding Interview Tips

 - Don't jump into coding right away.
 Ask for clarification: